01-ai/Yi/README.md

   - For English language capability, the Yi series models ranked 2nd (just behind GPT-4), outperforming other LLMs (such as LLaMA2-chat-70B, Claude 2, and ChatGPT) on the [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) in Dec 2023.

-  - For Chinese language capability, the Yi series models landed in 2nd place (following GPT4), surpassing other LLMs (such as Baidu ERNIE, Qwen, and Baichuan) on the [SuperCLUE](https://www.superclueai.com/) in Oct 2023.

   - For Chinese language capability, the Yi series models landed in 2nd place (following GPT-4), surpassing other LLMs (such as Baidu ERNIE, Qwen, and Baichuan) on the [SuperCLUE](https://www.superclueai.com/) in Oct 2023.

   - 🙏 (Credits to LLaMA) Thanks to the Transformer and LLaMA open-source communities, as they reducing the efforts required to build from scratch and enabling the utilization of the same tools within the AI ecosystem.
     <details style="display: inline;"><summary> If you're interested in Yi's adoption of LLaMA architecture and license usage policy, see  <span style="color:  green;">Yi's relation with LLaMA.</span> ⬇️</summary> <ul> <br>
   > 💡 TL;DR
   >
   > The Yi series models adopt the same model architecture as LLaMA but are **NOT** derivatives of LLaMA.

 - Both Yi and LLaMA are all based on the Transformer structure, which has been the standard architecture for large language models since 2018.